oroinc/orocommerce/src/Oro/Bundle/ProductBundle/Resources/doc/api/product_description.md

 #### get_subresource

-Retrieve a record of product assigned to a specific ProductDescription record.
+Retrieve a record of product assigned to a specific product description record.

 #### get_relationship

-Retrieve ID of product record assigned to a specific ProductDescription record.
+Retrieve ID of product record assigned to a specific product description record.

 #### update_relationship

-Replace product assigned to a specific ProductDescription record.
+Replace product assigned to a specific product description record.

 {@request:json_api}
 Example: